netidx/netidx-book/src/overview.md

 ## Security

-Netidx currently supports two authentication mechanisms, Kerberos v5, and Local.
+Netidx currently supports three authentication mechanisms, Kerberos v5, Local, and Tls.
 Local applies only on the same machine (and isn't supported on Windows), while many organizations already have Kerberos v5 deployed in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.
+Tls requires each participant in netidx (resolver server, subscriber, publisher) to have a certificate issued by a certificate authority that the others it wants to interact with trust.

 Security is optional in netidx, it's possible to deploy a netidx system with no security at all, or it's possible to deploy a mixed